skycoin/skywire/README.md

 ```

 Additional options are displayed when `skywire-cli visor gen-config -h` is run.

+If you are trying to test features from the develop branch, you should use the `-t ` flag when generating config files for either `skywire-visor` or `hypervisor`.

 We will cover certain fields of the configuration file below.